bytemonkk/FusionThreatNet/README.md

 ## Overview

-CyberFusionNet is a hybrid anomaly detection framework designed to identify malicious activities and abnormal behavioral patterns in cybersecurity environments.
+FusionThreatNet is a hybrid anomaly detection framework designed to identify malicious activities and abnormal behavioral patterns in cybersecurity environments.

 The framework integrates: